sansumbrella/Choreograph/README.md

 Samples are run from the projects inside the Samples directory.
 Projects to build the samples exist for iOS and OSX using Xcode and for Windows Desktop using Visual Studio 2013.
 These are more of a work in progress than the rest of the library.

 ### Lerp Specializations
-If you are using Cinder, Choreograph will include a specialization header to slerp quaternions.
+If you are using Cinder, Choreograph will automatically include a specialization header to slerp quaternions.

 ## History/Tweening alternatives:
 Cinder's Timeline is an excellent, production-ready tweening option.
 It has a stable and proven API.
 It is based on the previous version of Choreograph.

-Choreograph itself was originally inspired by Flash tweening libraries like Greensock’s TweenMax.
+The original motivation for having a library like Choreograph came from past experience with Flash tweening libraries like Greensock’s TweenMax.
 While they aren’t for C++, you might draw your own inspiration from them.